Identity Management & Biometrics

 Learn the latest technology requirements to achieve mobile device biometric identification.
 The Federal Bureau of Investigation (FBI’s) Criminal Justice Information Services (CJIS) is seeking vendors for the development of a mobile application that can capture biometrics on android-based devices.

 Facial Recognition Modality at the Border

-: US Customs and Border protection is leveraging one of the most popular biometric modalities, facial recognition, as a tool at ports of entry.
-Leveraging a smartphone, tablet or computer’s built-in camera facial recognition software can be used to replace the password on a user’s accounts and it can be used by retailers and marketers to gather crucial demographic data.
-This technology is critical to identification of wanted persons and in border control deployments it can streamline security operations.
+US Customs and Border protection is leveraging one of the most popular biometric modalities, facial recognition, as a tool at ports of entry.
+This technology is critical to identification of wanted persons and in border control deployments and can streamline security operations.

-: The video analytics industry is headed for huge growth in the Asia Pacific market, according to a new report from Homeland Security Research.
-The report, entitled “Video Analytics, ISR, Intelligent Video Surveillance & Object Recognition: Asia-Pacific Market-2015-2020“, indicates that at growth of 19 percent between 2015 and 2020.
+According to a new report from Homeland Security Research, entitled “Video Analytics, ISR, Intelligent Video Surveillance & Object Recognition: Asia-Pacific Market-2015-2020“, the Asia Pacific video analytics market will undergo a growth of 19 percent between 2015 and 2020.